Nthompson096/vfio-gpu-script/README.md

 For trying to pass though Nvidia you'll need to apply this patch and install either of these kernels listed in this wiki [if you use arch](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Bypassing_the_IOMMU_groups_(ACS_override_patch))
 And for the sake of it, here's a video from [Pavol Elsig](https://www.youtube.com/watch?v=JBEzshbGPhQ) which should be an easier guide also a level1tech guide [here](https://forum.level1techs.com/t/how-to-apply-acs-override-patch-kubuntu-18-10-kernel-4-18-16/134204/2).
 Also a guide on Fedora and redhat [here](https://github.com/some-natalie/fedora-acs-override)

+for issues with the mouse you'll need to use evdev, guide to do so is in [here](https://github.com/Nthompson096/KVM-GPU-Passthrough/blob/main/README.md#adding-your-gpu-and-usb-devices-to-the-vm)